History of Virginia: Algonquian

-Rountree wrote that "empire" more accurately describes the political structure of the Powhatan.
+Rountree wrote that "empire" more accurately describes the political structure of the Powhatan Confederacy.
 In the late 16th and early 17th centuries, a chief named Wahunsunacock created this powerful empire by conquering or affiliating with approximately 30 tribes whose territories covered much of what is now eastern Virginia.
-Known as the Powhatan, or paramount chief, he called this area Tenakomakah ("densely inhabited Land").
-The empire was advantageous to some tribes, who were periodically threatened by other groups, such as the Monacan.
+Natives called the region, Tenakomakah ("densely inhabited Land").
+The empire was advantageous to some tribes, who were periodically threatened by other groups, such as the Monacans.
 The first English colony, Jamestown, was allegedly allowed to be settled by Chief Powhatan as he wanted new military and economic advantages over the Siouans west of his people.
 The following chief, Opechancanough, succeeded him within only a couple of years after contact and had a much different view of the English.
 He led several failed uprisings, which caused his people to fracture, some tribes going south to live among the Chowanoke or north to live among the Piscataway.
 After that, one of his sons took several Powhatans and moved off to the northwest, becoming the Shawnee and took over former Susquehannock territories.
 Recorded in the states of Maryland and Pennsylvania throughout the 17th century, they eventually made their way into the Ohio River Valley, where they are believed to have merged with a variety of other native peoples to form the powerful confederacy that controlled the area that is now West Virginia until the Shawnee Wars (1811–1813).
 By only 1646, very few Powhatans remained and were policed harshly by the English, no longer even allowed to choose their own leaders.
 They were organized into the Pamunkey and Mattaponi tribes.
 They eventually dissolved altogether and merged into Colonial society.

 The Piscataway were pushed north on the Potomac River early in their history, coming to be cut off from the rest of their people.
 While some stayed, others chose to migrate west.
 Their movements are generally unrecorded in the historical record, but they reappear at Fort Detroit in modern-day Michigan by the end of the 18th century.
 These Piscataways are said to have moved to Canada and probably merged with the Mississaugas, who had broken away from the Anishinaabeg and migrated southeast into that same region.
 Despite that, many Piscataway stayed in Virginia and Maryland until the modern day.
 Other members of the Piscataway also merged with the Nanticoke.

 The Nanticoke seem to have been largely confined to Indian towns but relocated to New York in 1778.
 Afterward, they dissolved, with groups joining the Iroquois and Lenape.

 The English forced the Chowanoke onto reservation lands in 1677, where they remained until the early 19th century.
 By 1821, they had merged with other tribes and were generally dissolved.